- Rail Trail

 - Barossa towns

-This scenic shared use trail (walking and cycling) is located in the heart of the Barossa Valley and links the major towns of Gawler, Tanunda, Nuriootpa and Angaston via the railway corridor, taking advantage of topography and panoramic views.
+This scenic shared use trail (walking and cycling) is located in the heart of the Barossa Valley and links the major towns of Gawler, Tanunda, Nuriootpa and Angaston via the railway corridor, taking advantage of panoramic views and the topography of the land.

-Although much of the Gawler to Tanunda section is not strictly a rail trail, it gives cyclists and tourists the opportunity to extend their ride or walk and explore more parts of the Barossa by bike.
-It is possible to ride from Gawler to Angaston mainly on traffic-free dedicated cycle paths.
-Care must be taken on the short on-road sections through Gawler and Tanunda and at all road crossings.
+Although some of the Gawler to Tanunda section is not rail trail, it gives cyclists and tourists the opportunity to extend their ride or walk and explore more parts of the Barossa by bike.
+It is possible to enjoy a ride all the way from Gawler to Angaston mainly on traffic-free dedicated cycle paths.
+Care must be taken on the short on-road section through Tanunda and at all road crossings.
 Take advantage of the many coffee shops, bakeries and restaurants in all the Barossa towns.

-At the terminus of the trail in the Angaston rail yards, The Barossa Council has created a unique recreation area called the Barossa Adventure Station that features a 1 km mountain bike trail, a zipline, accessible trampolines, tower and slide, skate ramps, boulder walling, half-court basketball, sensory sound forest and picnic facilities.
-Barossa Adventure Station will cater for all the family and is located metres from the main street of Angaston.
+At the terminus of the Barossa Rail Trail in the Angaston rail yards, The Barossa Council has created a unique recreation area called the Barossa Adventure Station which features a one kilometre mountain bike trail, zip-line, accessible trampolines, bespoke tower and slide, skate ramps, boulder walling, half-court basketball, sensory sound forest and serene BBQ and picnic facilities.
+The Barossa Adventure Station will cater for all the family needs and is located only metres away from the main street of Angaston.

-Toilets and picnic facilities are at Lyndoch, Tanunda, Nuriootpa and Angaston.
+Toilets and picnic facilities at Lyndoch, Tanunda, Nuriootpa and Angaston

-Barossa Cycle Hub at the Tanunda Visitor Information Centre (68 Murray St) includes bike hire, showers, public toilets, cycle storage and lock-up, bike maintenance stand, tools and some spare parts.
+Barossa Cycle Hub located at Visitor Information Centre (68 Murray Street Tanunda) includes bike hire, showers, public toilets, cycle storage and lock-up, bike maintenance stand, tools and some spare parts.

-Gawler Cycle Hub at the Gawler Visitor Information Centre (2 Lyndoch Rd) includes bike hire, showers, public toilets, cycle storage and lock-up, bike maintenance stand, drinking fountain, picnic tables and shelter.
+Gawler Cycle Hub located at Visitor Information Centre (2 Lyndoch Road, Gawler) includes bike hire, showers, public toilets, cycle storage and lock-up, bike maintenance stand, drinking fountain, picnic tables and shelter.

-There are plenty of places to eat and stay in the region, including caravan parks in Tanunda and Nuriootpa.
+Plenty of places to eat and stay in the region.
+There are caravan parks in Tanunda, Nuriootpa and Gawler.

-This section was completed in 2014 and features a high quality hot mix surface.
+This section was completed in 2014, with an extension from Gawler East to Kalbeeba completed in 2022, and features a high quality smooth hot mix surface.

-The trail passes mostly cropping and grazing farmland, then vineyards and wineries closer to Lyndoch.
+The trail passes mostly cropping and grazing farmland and then vineyards and wineries closer to Lyndoch.

 At Lyndoch Hill the trail passes through the hotel grounds and rose garden.